 Alberta Education is committed to ensuring a welcoming, caring, respectful and safe learning environment that enables each child/student, including those with medical needs, to meaningfully participate in school and school activities.

-The purpose of Guidelines for Supporting Students with Type 1 Diabetes in Schools is to provide information on how schools and/or school authorities, parents/guardians, healthcare professionals and community service providers can work together to support children and students with Type 1 diabetes in school and during school activities (e.g., field trips, athletic events, class parties).
+The purpose of Guidelines for Supporting Students with Type 1 Diabetes in Schools is to provide information on how schools and/or school authorities, parents/guardians, healthcare professionals and community service providers can work together to support children and students with Type 1 diabetes in school and during school activities (for example, field trips, athletic events, class parties).
 It also identifies roles and responsibilities for the child/student, parent/guardian, school and/or school authority and provides resources to assist with supporting children/students with Type 1 diabetes in school and on school activities.

 This document works in conjunction with existing policies, programs and resources provided by Alberta Education, Alberta Health and Alberta Health Services.